As a retired teacher and principal, Paula Jensen of Geneva wanted to still spend time in the community sharing her expertise and helping others.

 “I’m a big reader,” she says.
 “I feel like it’s hard to imagine that people can read or can’t read at a proficient level.
 So, I work with different students, and I love it.”

-Volunteers are needed 24 hours a day, whether it’s at the shelter, office, learning lab or special event.
+To learn more: Lazarus House: 214 Walnut St., St. Charles, IL 60174 The organization serves men, women and children connected to the school districts of St. Charles, Geneva, Batavia and western rural Kane County who are homeless or are at risk, providing safe shelter, food and support services.How to get involved: Volunteers are needed 24 hours a day, whether it’s at the shelter, office, learning lab or special event.
 Orientations for new volunteers take place every six weeks where options are presented and information shared.
-For questions or to register for orientation, email Donna Bauer at firstname.lastname@example.org.
+For questions or to register for orientation, email Donna Bauer at email@example.com.

 Here is a list of a few of the numerous Kane County nonprofit organizations that are in need of monetary donations and volunteer services during this holiday season – and year round.
 For a more complete list, visit www.unitedwayofcentralkanecounty.org/agencies.